molecularmachinist/functional_sampling_tool/README.md

 fst push
 ```

+Then go to the remote machine and run the sbatch script under the epoch folder.
+Repeat the last two commands and run simulations until satisfied with the results.

 ### Configuration

 At the top of the config file you can setup the remote options, eg. the directory on the remote machine to be synced, and the remote name.
 The syncing will be done using `rsync`, to `<remote_name>:<remote_path>/`, so remote name should either be the full url (with `<username>@` prepended if username is not the same as on local machine), or just the hostname if you've defined it in `~/.ssh/config`.